The 10 worst therapists…

 No 2: The ‘latest fad’ Therapist

-Fluorescent coloured stretchy tape, metal massage tools, electro acupuncture, laser guided cupping… you name it these therapists will claim it is the best thing ever and that it is the most effective, useful, wonderful treatment ever… until next month when the next sparkly gimmick comes along!
+Fluorescent stretchy tape, metal massage tools, electro acupuncture, myofascial release, anatomy trains, thoracic rings… you name it these therapists will claim it is the best thing ever to happen to the profession and that it is the most effective, useful, wonderful method for fixing patients ever… until next month when the next sparkly gimmick comes along!

-But more importantly, these therapist will lose sight of what they should be doing with their patients.
-Giving simple honest advice reassurance and progressive movements and exercise.
+But more importantly, they will lose sight of what they should be doing with their patients.
+The giving of simple honest advice combined with progressive movements and exercise.
+These therapists stop thinking for themselves, instead of letting some guru infest their own clinical reasoning with their distorted profit driven bullshit.

 No 3: The ‘guru’ Therapist